Arnold’s restaurant was a well known Long Branch landmark for many years

 I’ve also learned that the more input you have, especially during the planning phase, the greater the chances that the long-term success of the organization will be ensured.

-Brian Liberty of Long Branch spent several years meeting with fellow residents, me included, before the Long Branch Neighbourhood Association (LBNA) was officially founded.
+Brian Liberty of Long Branch spent several years meeting with fellow residents before the Long Branch Neighbourhood Association (LBNA) was officially founded.

 An earlier association had been in place, in southern Long Branch, before the launch of the LBNA.
 The former association, however, focused exclusively on the issue of lot severances in Long Branch.